Let's Enhance: A Deep Learning Approach to Extreme Deblurring of Text Images: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Samuli Siltanen, Markus Juvonen, Fernando Moura as well as the Finish Inverse Problems Society for organizing this beautiful and inspiring challenge.
 Moreover, we would like to thank Gabriele Steidl for bringing the team together and supporting us in this research project.
+Finally, we would like to thank the anonymous reviewers for their comments and suggestions, which have helped to improve the presentation of this paper.